-I know, I know – there are a million blog posts online on this topic: Questions You Should Ask When Hiring A Wedding DJ.
-Heck, I even wrote this blog post on the very subject.
-You could even say that this blog post now makes it a-million-and-one.
+I know, I know – there are a million blog posts online on the topic of Questions You Should Ask When Hiring A Wedding DJ.
+Heck, I even wrote a lengthy blog post on the very subject.
+You could even say that this blog post you are reading now makes it a-million-and-one.

 But this post is actually one-in-a-million.
-Today, I’m going to list five questions that none of those other posts suggest to ask, and I am rarely asked during a consultation meeting.
-These questions are “filter” questions, designed to not only evaluate a DJ’s talent, skill set, and offerings, but also to see if that DJ is the right match for you, the bride and groom.
-Your wedding MC & DJ is one of the four vendors – with the planner, photographer and officiant being the other three – that you need to mesh well with for a great experience, both during the planning process and at the reception itself.
+Today, I’m going to list the five questions that none of those other posts suggest asking and I am rarely asked during a consultation meeting.
+These questions are “filter” questions, designed to not only evaluate a DJ’s talent, skill set, and performance capabilities but also to understand if that DJ is the right match for you.
+Your wedding MC & DJ is one of the four vendors – with the planner, photographer, and officiant as the other three – that you need to mesh well with for a great experience, both during the planning process and at the reception itself.

 And one more thing: unlike other posts, I’m going to do my best to leave out any bias in regards to how I think each question should be answered.
 That’s up to each couple, as you know the type of wedding reception you want better than anyone else.
 Again, keep in mind that the consultation should be treated as a process towards hiring a wedding DJ that knows how to incorporate your needs and wants into your reception.
 Do keep an open mind as you evaluate the answers of each DJ.

-So, here are the five questions I wish every bride and groom would ask me, a wedding MC & DJ, during our consultation meeting:
+So, here are the five questions I wish every bride and groom would ask me, a wedding MC & DJ, during our consultation:

 What is your DJ performance style and why do you play that way?

-Every DJ has a certain style of play, and a reason why they play that way.
+Every DJ has a certain style of performance and a reason why they play that way.
 I use turntables and mix 90% or more of the songs I play during each dance floor set.
-It’s my personal preference and what I have developed over the last ten years; I simply think mixing sounds better.
+It’s my personal preference and what I have developed over the last fifteen-plus years of my career; I simply think mixing sounds better.
 I also play shorter, re-drummed versions of each song to keep the energy up and the pace moving.

 Is that style of play the right fit for every couple?
 Absolutely not.
 But brides and grooms should know how a DJ plays, as well as why they play that way.
 It may fit the couple’s vibe and atmosphere, or it might not.
 When hiring a wedding DJ, the only correct answer is what appeals to you, the couple.

-We like the following genres of music: [list of genres].
+We like the following genres of music: (insert list of genres).
 Name five songs you would consider playing for each of those genres.

-Make sure your wedding DJ is knowledgable about the genres you, and your dancers, will enjoy and dance to.
-If the DJ struggles with coming up with just five songs on the spot, imagine what could possibly happen when s/he needs to fill two hours of dance floor time…
+Make sure your wedding DJ is knowledgeable about the genres you, and your dancers, will enjoy and want to dance to.
+If the DJ struggles with coming up with just five songs on the spot, imagine what could possibly happen when s/he needs to fill two hours of dance floor time.

 Should we elect to book you, what is the entire process from now until Last Dance like?